-The most commonly observed adverse events related to treatment with ZONEGRAN (an incidence at least 4% greater than placebo) in controlled clinical trials and shown in descending order of frequency were somnolence, anorexia, dizziness, ataxia, agitation/irritability, and difficulty with memory and/or concentration.
+The most common adverse reactions with ZONEGRAN (an incidence at least 4% greater than placebo) in controlled clinical trials and shown in descending order of frequency were somnolence, anorexia, dizziness, ataxia, agitation/irritability, and difficulty with memory and/or concentration.

-In controlled clinical trials, 12% of patients receiving ZONEGRAN as adjunctive therapy discontinued due to an adverse event compared to 6% receiving placebo.
-Approximately 21% of the 1,336 patients with epilepsy who received ZONEGRAN in clinical studies discontinued treatment because of an adverse event.
-The adverse events most commonly associated with discontinuation were somnolence, fatigue and/or ataxia (6%), anorexia (3%), difficulty concentrating (2%), difficulty with memory, mental slowing, nausea/vomiting (2%), and weight loss (1%).
-Many of these adverse events were dose-related (see WARNINGS and PRECAUTIONS).
+In controlled clinical trials, 12% of patients receiving ZONEGRAN as adjunctive therapy discontinued due to an adverse reaction compared to 6% receiving placebo.
+Approximately 21% of the 1,336 patients with epilepsy who received ZONEGRAN in clinical studies discontinued treatment because of an adverse reaction.
+The most common adverse reactions leading to discontinuation were somnolence, fatigue and/or ataxia (6%), anorexia (3%), difficulty concentrating (2%), difficulty with memory, mental slowing, nausea/vomiting (2%), and weight loss (1%).
+Many of these adverse reactions were doserelated (see WARNINGS and PRECAUTIONS).

-Table 4 lists treatment-emergent adverse events that occurred in at least 2% of patients treated with ZONEGRAN in controlled clinical trials that were numerically more common in the ZONEGRAN group.
+Table 4 lists adverse reactions that occurred in at least 2% of patients treated with ZONEGRAN in controlled clinical trials that were numerically more common in the ZONEGRAN group.
 In these studies, either ZONEGRAN or placebo was added to the patient's current AED therapy.
-Adverse events were usually mild or moderate in intensity.

-in Placebo-Controlled, Add-On Trials (Events that occurred in at least 2% of
+Table 4.
+Adverse Reactions in Placebo-Controlled, Add-On Trials (Events that occurred in at least 2% of ZONEGRANtreated

-ZONEGRAN-treated patients and occurred more frequently in ZONEGRAN-treated than
+patients and occurred more frequently in ZONEGRAN-treated than placebo-treated patients)

 |BODY AS A WHOLE|